-Ol Donyo Sabuk National Park has situated 85km north-east of Nairobi in Machakos County.
+Ol Donyo Sabuk National Park is located 85 kilometres north-east of Nairobi in Machakos County.
 The ecosystem in Ol Donyo Sabuk National Park constitutes a mountain which is covered with dense montane forest in a small area at the top.

 Ol Donyo Sabuk National Park is explored by walking on the well-marked nature trail which goes all the way to the top.
-The whole trek from the Main Gate to the summit is 9km, but there are some breaks between, the first stop enable people to have a good view of the surroundings, the vast pineapple plantations, the distant inselbergs (isolated hill or mountain rising from a plain) the famous fourteen fall
+The whole trek from the Main Gate to the summit is 9 kilometres, but there are some breaks between, the first stop enable people to have a good view of the surroundings, the vast pineapple plantations, the distant inselbergs (isolated hills or mountains rising from a plain) and the famous fourteen fall

 Ol Donyo Sabuk is one of the smallest National Park in Kenya covering an area of 20 km sq.
 The expansive farm that now hosts the national park was once home to William Macmillan, a game hunter from America, who visited and decided to settle in Kenya in 1901

 At the farm, Macmillan built a castle in which, on different occasions, he hosted explorer and former American President Theodore Roosevelt and British Prime Minister, Sir Winston Churchill.

 The two renowned world leaders were on game hunting trips to Kenya.
 William Northrup Macmillan stood over 6 feet 3 inches tall.
 Although most white men arriving in Kenya that time came from the UK, especially England, Macmillan arrived in Mombasa in 1904 at the age of 32 from St Louis Missouri in the United States of America.

 After his death in 1925, his wife Lucy built the Macmillan Library in Nairobi in his memory.
 His townhouse is what is part of the University of Nairobi’s Chiromo Campus